 Course Outline

-Media Device Handling for Government
+Media Devices Handling for Government

 1. Browser Permissions with navigator.permissions

-• Accessing hardware:
+• Accessing Hardware:

 • Webcam